-- Quality of curriculum (high, medium, low) - Extent of coverage on children's rights (high, medium, low) - Level of overall satisfaction with the Program (high, medium, low) - 3.
+- Quality of curriculum (high, medium, low) - Extent of coverage on children's rights (high, medium, low) - Level of overall satisfaction with the Program (high, medium, low) - Ratio of male to female participants who feel there was enough attention paid to the issue of gender equality in the Program - 3.
 Refer participants to the table provided on page 6-30 (Part.
 Man. p.
 6-26) for more examples of immediate outcomes, intermediate outcomes and indicators. - Ask participants to discuss the appropriateness of various evaluation methods/techniques and data sources for gathering different types of information.
 Refer to "Evaluation Techniques" on page 6-34 (Part.
-Man. p.6-30) of the Materials section for ideas.
+Man. p.
+6-30) of the Materials section for ideas.